Erics-Barbers/erics-barbers-docs/Authentication Flows.md

 Trade-off:

-This is a common approach, but it means the database may contain unverified users.
-A production system may eventually need cleanup logic for accounts that never verify their email.
+This is a common approach, but it means the database may contain abandoned unverified users.

+Current cleanup policy:

+- unverified `CUSTOMER` accounts are removed by a scheduled backend job
+- the job runs daily at 2am server time
+- the default retention window is 7 days
+- the window can be configured with `UNVERIFIED_USER_TTL_DAYS`
+- admin/barber accounts are not targeted by this cleanup

+Auth maintenance cleanup policy:

+- expired refresh-token sessions are removed by a scheduled backend job
+- expired MFA challenges are removed by the same job
+- the job runs daily at 3am server time
+- `Session.expiresAt` and `MfaChallenge.expiresAt` are indexed for cleanup

 ## Email Verification Flow